sieve-project/sieve/README.md

 <details>
   <summary>Click to expand!</summary>

-You might find the numbers above are slightly different from the ones we presented in Figure 8 in paper.
+You can find the numbers above are slightly different from the ones we presented in Figure 8 in paper.
-The reason is that we are using the most recent code base and controller traces for this artifact evaluation, and Sieve has been improved a lot by adding features and fixing bugs since the OSDI submission.
+There are two reasons:
+(1) Controller traces are inherently nondeterministic (e.g., event order and number can change across different runs) and we use the most recently generated controller traces for the artifact evaluation, (2) We have been improving Sieve (including the component for generating/reducing test plans) since the OSDI submission and we use the most recent code base for the artifact evaluation.

 We will also use the most recent numbers in the camera-ready version.